rmartin-sc/js-basics/README.md

 typeof []           // 'object'
 ```

-There are only a few more built-in types than the ones shown above.
-But there are many built-in objects, and the `instanceof` operator can be used to determine the precise kind of object a value is:
+There are only a few more built-in 'primitive' types than the ones shown above.
+But there are many other built-in classes (and programmers may create their own classes).

+The `instanceof` operator can be used to determine if a value is an instance of a certain class:

 ```js
 [] instanceof Array  // Yields: true